pruthvibharadwaj93/arxiv-summarizer-chat/README.md

 ## Next Steps

+- Include more parameters like Relevance, etc to finetune and personalise Ranking
 - Build a Chatbot to answer specific questions about the papers
 - Setup scripts for automating Email paper recommedation for different topics on a monthly basis
 - Build a Paper Recommendation website capable of understanding user's interests